bjmorton/FindTheFakeBars/README.md

 Please note: The default browser for this test is Chrome.
 Ensure you have Google Chrome OR firefox installed in order to run this test.
 If you wish to change the browser type for this test, simply navigate to the configuration.properties file and replace 'chrome' with 'firefox'.

-To run the tests, execute the following command in the project root directory: mvn test
+To run the tests, execute the following command in the project root directory (terminal): mvn test

 The tests will be executed using the Cucumber JUnit runner (CukesRunner.java).